burakbayramli/dersblog/README.md

-Here are lecture notes on ODE, Multivariate Calculus, Linear Algebra, Computational Science, Computer Science, Statistics, Functional Analysis written in Latex, in Turkish.
+Here are lecture notes on ODE, Multivariate Calculus, Linear Algebra, Computational Science, Computer Science, Statistics, Functional Analysis written in plaintext markdown, in Turkish.
 All necessary Python code and data is either in the document itself or included in the same directory as the article, residing in this GH repository.

-Anaconda is the suggested Python installation, and for the necessary side packages.
-Use `conda install` to do this, or `pip install` on the list above.

-R

-The R installation command for Ubuntu, as well as the R package installation command is shown above in the TR section.

 Blog